 The Wayang Puppet Theatre of Indonesia was inscribed on the Representative List of the Intangible Cultural Heritage of Humanity by UNESCO in 2008.

-The theatre is still popular in Indonesia especially on the island of Bali.
-Huge influx of tourists has kept it going.
+The theatre is still famous in Indonesia, especially on the island of Bali.
+A massive influx of tourists has kept it going.

 Even today, the job of a Dalang or the master puppeteer is highly sought-after.
-It is not uncommon to have well-paid Dalangs across the islands and rightfully so.
-The skills and abilities that a good Dalang possesses can be quite hard to find.
+It is not uncommon to have well-paid Dalangs across the islands, and rightfully so.
+The skills and abilities that a good Dalang possesses can be pretty hard to find.

-Apart from Wayang Kulit, there are a number of other types that form part of the Wayang Puppet Theatres.
+Apart from Wayang Kulit, several other types form part of the Wayang Puppet Theatre.
 For example, Wayang Topeng – humans wearing masks and Wayang Gedong – 3D wooden rod puppets are also well-liked.

 Where to watch Wayang Kulit in Indonesia?

-Watching a Wayang Kulit play or just engaging with the creators of Indonesian shadow puppets can be an enriching cultural experience.
-I would highly recommend experiencing it when you are traveling in Indonesia.
+Watching a Wayang Kulit play or engaging with the creators of Indonesian shadow puppets can be an enriching cultural experience.
+I highly recommend it when traveling in Indonesia.

-The islands of Java and Bali are two popular places to get your dose of Wayang.
+The islands of Java and Bali are two popular places to get your dose of Wayang Kulit.
 Read on to find out.

 Shadow puppets and plays in Bali